francoislaberge/brightscreenjs/README.md

 Overview
 ----------
-Watch movies at virtual theatre that runs in your browser.
+Watch moviess in a virtual movie theatre that runs in your browser.
+This repo holds a working prototype that will be improved about during Brightcove's mid October Hackweek.

 Requirements
 ----------